library-data-platform/ldp/USER_GUIDE.md

 1\.
 Data model
 --------------

 The LDP data model is a hybrid of relational and JSON schemas.
-Each table contains JSON data in a relational attribute called "data", and a subset of the JSON fields is also stored in individual relational attributes:
+Each table contains JSON data in a relational attribute called `data`, and a subset of the JSON fields is also stored in individual relational
+attributes:

 ```sql
 SELECT * FROM loans LIMIT 1;